Louisiana Paralegal Schools

 Minor | Paralegal Studies

 *Approved by the American Bar Association (ABA)

-- Louisiana State Paralegal Association – Dedicated to the advancement and betterment of the paralegal profession in Louisiana and in general, and the founder and administrator of the Louisiana Paralegal Certificate credential.
+- Louisiana State Paralegal Association – Dedicated to the advancement aof the paralegal profession in Louisiana and in general, and the administrator of the Louisiana Paralegal Certificate credential.

-- Louisiana State Bar Association – Promotes collaboration at local places, hosting events and providing networking opportunities for attorneys and paralegals in the state of Louisiana.
+- Louisiana State Bar Association – Promotes collaboration at the local, state, and national levels, hosting events and providing networking opportunities for attorneys and paralegals in the state of Louisiana.